niksilver/elm-explained/types/TypeQuestions.md

 ## Oddity: Type name different from tag name

-We can have the type declaration different from the definition, oddly.
+We can have the type declaration (the tag) different from the definition, oddly.
 What is the value of this?

 ```elm